What Is End-Stage COPD?

 - High blood pressure in the artery that goes from the heart to the lungs (pulmonary hypertension)

-As with stage 3, it gets harder to keep up with eating well and exercising, which boost your strength and energy levels.
+As with stage III, it gets harder to keep up with eating well and exercising, which boost your strength and energy levels.
 The more severe your COPD, the more likely you are to get infections.

-Stage 4 COPD Diagnosis
+Stage IV COPD Diagnosis

-That's why your doctor may also check for chronic respiratory failure with these:
+Your doctor may also check for chronic respiratory failure with these:

-Treatments for End-Stage COPD
+End-Stage COPD Treatments